swiftlang/swift-docc-plugin/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---

 <!--
-	Thank you for contributing to Swift-DocC plugin!
+	Thank you for contributing to the Swift-DocC plugin!

 	Before you submit your issue, please replace each paragraph below with information about your proposed feature.